 In order to take some of the guesswork out of race training for these mountain sports, where it’s difficult to isolate for speed, we’ve had to get a little creative.
 To that end, we designed a progression of specialized workouts on a setup that combines an incline trainer with a Concept2 SkiErg.
 These workouts gradually take the athlete from his or her current status to a new level of performance over the course of many weeks, with small enough increments in increased load that the athlete can adapt and we can be sure we’re making targeted progress.

 This method imposes a level of artificiality to the training that I understand many will balk at.
 Admittedly this training is not for everyone and it does not perfectly mimic the conditions of the race.
-Its principle advantage lies in that it eliminates a number of uncontrollable elements instead focusing the training session on improving one or a handful of crucial qualities.
+Its principal advantage lies in that it eliminates a number of uncontrollable elements, instead focusing the training session on improving one or a handful of crucial qualities.

 With a simple setup like the one shown in the following short video, we can control and monitor such variables as speed, grade, heart rate, vertical distance climbed, and even blood lactate, all of which allow us to monitor the athlete’s improvement in ensuing sessions.
 We can build progressive workouts that build upon previous ones.
 This particular workout, done at a 25 percent grade, was 30 minutes of 30 seconds on/30 seconds off done at maximum sustainable effort.
 This is a race-paced aerobic endurance workout for a high-level athlete, and is just one example of a workout.
 We use different types of workouts to produce different training effects.

 Uphill Athlete Coach Maya Seckinger trains on a TreadSki for her upcoming racing season.